keefm6776/ij-artefact-sales-site/README.md

     b) Django has allowed me to allocate users different status depending on who they are. i.e.
    * Superuser - I am the superuser who can access the admin panel and has access to the backend.
    * Staff     - This is the site owner, who is granted functionality related to listing and selling items.
-   * User      - This is the default level, which all customers are given
+   * User      - This is the default level, which all customers are given.
 They are only able to see, buy or bid the artefacts and are not able to upload artefacts or make changes to them.

     c) The admin panel which allowed me to view and edit models etc.